internetarchive/dweb-mirror/API.md

 ```
 copyDirectory   points at top level of a cache where want a copy
 relFilePath     path to file or item inside a cache <IDENTIFIER>/<FILENAME>
-skipCache       ignore anything in the cache - forces refetching and may cause upstream server to cache it
+skipCache       ignore anything in the cache - forces refetching and may cause upstream server to cache it TODO-API check this is not obsoleted by separate read and write skipping
-skipFetchFile   as an argument causes file fetching to be supressed
+skipFetchFile   as an argument causes file fetching to be supressed (used for testing only)
 wantStream      Return results as a stream, just like received from the upstream.
 cb(err, res)    Unless otherwise documented callbacks return an error, (subclass of Error) or null,
                 and optional return data.